iFixit/php7-optional/README.md

 Maps the `$value` of a `Option::some($value)`

-The map function runs iff the options is a `Option::some` Otherwise the `Option:none` is propigated
+The map function runs iff the options is a `Option::some` Otherwise the `Option:none` is propagated

 ```php
 $none = Option::none();